 Her award-winning poetry is known for its accessibility, its feminism and its frequent use of dramatic monologue, with many poems taking the form of a speech from an individual character.
 Her work is often comic, often dark, often deeply, knottily romantic; never classifiable as one thing or another.
 Whether you're wondering where to start, or where to dip in next, read on for our guide to her collections and anthologies.

-What is Carol Ann Duffy's latest collection?
+What are Carol Ann Duffy's latest collections?

-These four themed collections draw on poetry written over forty years, as Duffy selects her favourite poems on the subjects of love, death, politics and the natural world
+These four themed collections draw on poetry written over forty years, as Duffy selects her favourite poems on the subjects of love , death , politics and the natural world .

 Carol Ann Duffy's poetry collections in order